Megh01744/E-commerce_Funnel_Analysis/README.md

 ## Google Merchandise Store Funnel Analysis & Conversion Optimization

-Google Merchandise Store is a global e-commerce platform selling Google-branded products including Apparel, Accessories, and Electronics worldwide via its website across desktop, mobile and tablet devices.

-The store has significant data on customer behavior, purchase patterns, and funnel performance that has been underutilized.
-This project analyzes that data to uncover critical insights that will improve conversion and revenue performance.
+The Google Merchandise Store is an e-commerce platform where customers browse and purchase branded products.
+Every customer interaction generates valuable data about product interest, shopping behavior, and movement through the purchase journey.

+This project analyzes customer activity across three key funnel stages: Add to Cart, Begin Checkout, and Purchase.
+The aim is to identify where users leave the funnel, understand which customer and product segments perform better, and uncover opportunities to improve conversion.

+The analysis focuses on the following areas:

+- Funnel Performance: Measuring customer movement and drop-off across each stage.
+- Device and Geographic Behavior: Comparing conversion performance by device and country.
+- Product Performance: Evaluating category-level revenue and conversion.
+- Customer Value: Segmenting users based on lifetime value.
+- Business Opportunities: Recommending actions to reduce funnel leakage and improve purchases.

 The SQL queries utilized to inspect and perform Data Cleaning and Quality Checks [here](https://github.com/Megh01744/E-commerce_Funnel_Analysis/blob/main/SQL%20Queries%20/Data%20Cleaning%20and%20Quality%20Checks.sql)